TMRA Teacher Workshops

 Workshop participants receive the curriculum, geologic samples, additional materials and equipment needed for use in the classroom.
 Teachers will also receive Professional Development hours:

 - 36 hours of State Board for Educator Certification (SBEC) credit

 - 36 hours of credit toward a Texas Environmental Education Advisory Committee (TEEAC) Certificate

 "I just wanted to say thank you for a wonderful week of educational information and relaxation.
 I've been to many programs and this is the best."
+Seventh grade science teacher

 "I can't say thank you enough for the Resources and the Environment workshop.
 I enjoyed the active learning labs; actual hands-on experience is the best learning tool of all."
+Eight grade science teacher

 "I never enjoyed teaching earth science, but after attending the R&E workshop, suddenly the earth sciences came alive for me."
+Fifth grade science teacher

-WORKSHOPS FOR 2017
+WORKSHOPS FOR 2024